Rhubarb soup is a tangy vegetable-based soup that can easily be made vegetarian. It's an easy way to use rhubarb from your garden!

 Ingredients

-- 3 slices regular bacon, or 2 thick cut slices (omit bacon and add 1 tablespoon olive or vegetable oil to make this recipe vegetarian)
+- 3 slices regular bacon, or 2 thick cut slices minced (omit bacon and add 1 tablespoon olive or vegetable oil to make this recipe vegetarian)

-- 1 medium onion, chopped
+- 1 medium onion chopped

-- 2 medium carrots, peeled and diced
+- 2 medium carrots peeled and chopped

-- 2 stalks celery, sliced
+- 2 stalks celery thinly sliced

-- 1 ½ teaspoons kosher salt, plus more to taste
+- 1 ½ teaspoons kosher salt plus more to taste

-- 4 cloves, garlic, minced
+- 4 cloves, garlic minced

 - ½ teaspoon freshly ground black pepper